Injunctive remedies for domestic violence victims

-A provision prohibiting the respondent from molesting another person who is associated with the respondent;
+- A provision prohibiting the abuser from molesting the victim or others associated with the her

-A provision prohibiting the respondent from molesting a relevant child.
+- A provision prohibiting the abuser from molesting a relevant child

 Who can apply?

-The order can be made in relation to ‘associated persons’ and ‘relevant children’.
+A non-molestation order can be made to protect both ‘associated persons’ and ‘relevant children’.

-Relevant child has been defined to include any child living, or who might reasonably be expected to live with, either party to the proceedings or a child involved in existing children proceedings.
-Further, the court may consider a relevant child any other child whose interest they see as relevant.
+Relevant child includes any child living, or who might reasonably be expected to live with, either party to the proceedings; or a child involved in existing children proceedings.
+The court can also treat another child as a relevant child if their interests are relevant to the application.